 Quick physics lesson: speakers can be categorised into two different species – active and passive.
-Passive speakers are your standard speakers, requiring an external amplifier to make a sound.
-Once the signal from the amplifier reaches them, there's an internal non-powered crossover built-in which filters the appropriate frequencies to each of the driver units.
+Passive speakers are your standard, driver-filled boxes requiring an external amplifier to make a sound.
+Once the signal from the amplifier reaches them, there's an internal, non-powered crossover built-in which filters the appropriate frequencies to each of the driver units.

 There are also speakers that are passive in nature, but still have an amplifier built-in.
 These beasts are referred to as powered, and are represented by most of the sub-thousand-pound products on our list.